Uniqueness of critical points of the second Neumann eigenfunctions on triangles

 \section{Abstract}

-This paper deals with the second Neumann eigenfunction ${u}$ of any planar triangle ${T}$.
-In a recent work by C. Judge and S. Mondal [Ann.
-Math., 2022], it was established that ${u}$ does not have any critical point within the interior of ${T}$.
-In this paper, we show the uniqueness of non-vertex critical point and the monotonicity property of the second eigenfunction.
-To be more precise, when ${T}$ is not an equilateral triangle, the non-vertex critical point exists if and only if ${T}$ is an acute triangle that is not a super-equilateral triangle, and the global extrema of ${u}$ are achieved at and only at the endpoints of the longest side.
-This establishes the origin theorem and conjecture 13.6 initially posed by C. Judge and S. Mondal [Ann.
+This paper investigates the second Neumann eigenfunction ${u}$ of a planar triangle ${T}$.
+In a recent paper by Judge and Mondal [Ann.
+Math., 2022], it was shown that ${u}$ has no critical points in the interior of ${T}$.
+In this paper, we show that ${u}$ has at most one non-vertex critical point and that ${u}$ is monotone in a certain direction in ${T}$.
+More precisely, when ${T}$ is not equilateral, we show that ${u}$ vanishes at some vertex if and only if ${T}$ is superequilateral, and that ${u}$ has a non-vertex critical point if and only if ${T}$ is acute and not superequilateral.
+These results confirm both the original theorem and Conjecture 13.6 of Judge and Mondal [Ann.
 Math., 2020].
-Our proof relies heavily on continuity methods, eigenvalue inequalities, and the maximum principle to establish these results.
+We also resolve the objective of Polymath 7 (research thread 1), namely, that the extrema of ${u}$ are attained only at the endpoints of the longest side.
+In addition, we settle a conjecture of Siudeja [Proc.
+Amer.
+Math.
+Soc., 2016] on the ordering of mixed Dirichlet--Neumann Laplacian eigenvalues for triangles.
+Our proofs combine the continuity method, eigenvalue inequalities, the maximum principle, and the moving plane method.